galaxyproject/galaxy-cloudman-playbook/README.md

 Building individual components
 ------------------------------
 As stated above, there are several roles contained in this playbook.
-Subsets of those roles can be used to build indiviudal components.
+Subsets of those roles can be used to build individual components.
 The following is a list of available
 components:
  * *CloudMan*: (i.e., cluster-in-the cloud) only the machine image is necessary
  * *galaxyFS*: the file system used by *Galaxy on the Cloud*; it contains the Galaxy